aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services.md

         # Enable `evpn_vlan_bundle` for all l2vlans and SVIs under the tenant.
 This `evpn_vlan_bundle` should be present in `evpn_vlan_bundles`.
         evpn_vlan_bundle: <str>
+        igmp:

+          # Enable IGMP snooping fast-leave feature for all SVIs and l2vlans within the Tenant.
+          fast_leave: <bool>

         # Explicitly extend all VLANs/VLAN-Aware Bundles inside the tenant to remote EVPN domains.
         evpn_l2_multi_domain: <bool; default=True>